Los Angeles OKs one of strictest US vaccination mandates

 Mayor Eric Garcetti is expected to sign the ordinance into law.
 Garcetti expressed his support for a vaccine measure last week, saying: “I don’t want to bury another city employee, police officer, firefighter.”

-The ordinance would require people to be fully vaccinated to enter indoor public spaces including shopping malls, restaurants, bars, gyms, sports arenas, museums, spas, nail salons, indoor city facilities and other locations.
-Current vaccine eligibility includes people age 12 and up.
+The ordinance would require people to be fully vaccinated to enter indoor public spaces including shopping malls and indoor city facilities.
+Current vaccine eligibility includes people age 12 and older.

 Negative coronavirus tests within 72 hours of entry to those places would be required for people with religious or medical exemptions for vaccinations.